lmunier/ik-geo/ik_python/README.md

 ## To use

-The API documentation is at `ik_geo_python.pyi`, and there will be typechecking with mypy installed.
+The API documentation is at `ik_geo.pyi`, and there will be typechecking with mypy installed.

 Look at `examples/sample.py` for sample usage